The Christmas Jobbynaturallysweet©

 His hand paused on her chest.
 "I'm only seven years younger than you."

 "Nobody would ever know that, and you're lucky."
-Virginia reached up and gently squeezed his cheeks.
+Virginia turned in his arms, reached up and gently squeezed his cheeks.
 "You've got the kind of fresh-faced, boyish look that makes girls just want to fawn over you."

 Her fingers moved down to his mouth, tracing his full lips that always turned up slightly at the corners.
-She said it was his default expression, and that it made him look perpetually pleasant...sweet.
-It was a bonus for him that looks were deceiving.
+She said it was his default expression -made him look perpetually pleasant...sweet.
+It was a bonus for him in his line of work that looks were deceiving.

 "Alex, I never understood this thing you have for older women."